DevExpress/devextreme-reactive/packages/dx-react-grid-bootstrap4/README.md

 import '@devexpress/dx-react-grid-bootstrap4/dist/dx-react-grid-bootstrap4.css';
 ```

+Also you need add to your project the [OpenIconic](https://useiconic.com/open) icons.

 NOTE: The DevExtreme React Grid does not include Bootstrap CSS so this needs to be installed as well.

 Add the required modules to your project: